Study finds influenza may be an airborne virus

 In others words, even if they aren’t coughing or sneezing, individuals with the flu can launch contagious particles into the air whenever they talk or breathe, according to the report.

-“These new findings can prove useful for containing the spread of influenza, especially during a season of such widespread and simultaneous flu activity, said Jacob French, FNP, Providence Family Health Clinic-Lacy Lakeview.
-Providence is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.
+“These new findings can prove useful for containing the spread of influenza, especially during a season of such widespread and simultaneous flu activity, said Jacob French, FNP, Ascension Medical Group Providence Family Medicine at Lacy Lakeview.
+Ascension Providence is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.

 Five ways to protect yourself and others from the flu